Quantum geometry of moduli spaces of local systems and representation theory

-\paragraph{4.
-Realization of quantum principal series.} Let $\Delta$ be a triangle with two special sides.
-In Definition \ref{DEF13.12} we consider a cluster Poisson moduli space ${\cal P}_{\G, \Delta} $ parametrizing triples of flags equipped with a pair of pinnings.
-We consider the double ${\cal D}_{\G, \Delta} $ of the space ${\cal P}_{\G, \Delta} $ related to the set of the frozen variables assigned to one of the sides.
+Let $\Delta$ be a triangle with two colored sides.
+The corresponding cluster Poisson moduli space ${\mathscr P}_{\G, \Delta} $ parametrizes triples of flags with a pair of pinnings, see also Definition \ref{DEF13.12}.
+We consider the double ${\cal D}_{\G, \Delta} $ of the space ${\mathscr P}_{\G, \Delta} $ related to the set of frozen variables assigned to one of the colored sides.
 Theorem \ref{Th9.13} relates it to the space ${\cal R}_{\G, \odot}$.

-Since by Theorem \ref{MTHa} $({\cal A}_{\G, \Delta}, {\cal P}_{\G, \Delta})$ form a cluster ensemble, we get a realization of the $\ast$-algebra ${\cal A}_\hbar({\cal R}_{\G, \odot})$, and hence, via Theorem \ref{Th2.21}, of ${\cal A}_\hbar(\frak{g})$, in $L_2({\cal A}_{\G, \Delta}(\R_{>0}), \mu_{\cal A})$.
+Since by Theorem \ref{MTHa} $({\mathscr A}_{\G, \Delta}, {\mathscr P}_{\G, \Delta})$ form a cluster ensemble, we get a realization of the $\ast$-algebra $\mathcal{A}_\hbar({\cal R}_{\G, \odot})$, and hence, via Theorem \ref{Th2.21}, of $\mathcal{A}_\hbar(\frak{g})$, in $L_2({\mathscr A}_{\G, \Delta}(\R_{>0}), \mu_{\mathscr A})$.

-Finally, ${\cal A}_{\G, \Delta} $ is identified with the principal affine space ${\cal A}_\G$.
-So we realize the quantum principal series of ${\cal A}_\hbar(\frak{g})$ on the same space as the principal series for $\G(\R)$.
+Finally, ${\mathscr A}_{\G, \Delta} $ is identified with the principal affine space ${\cal A}_\G$.
+So we realize the quantum principal series of $\mathcal{A}_\hbar(\frak{g})$ on the same space as the principal series for $\G(\R)$.